dfinity/motoko/design/OldStableMemory.md

 (I think the compiler will still optimize these nested calls to known function calls, but it would be worth checking).

-# Maintaining existing Stable Variables.
+# Maintaining existing Stable Variables (Legacy Persistence).

-Stable memory is currently hidden behind the abstraction of stable variables, which we will still need to maintain.
-The current implementation of stable variables stores all variables as a Candidish record of _stable_ fields, starting at stable memory address 0 with initial word encoding size (in bytes?) followed by contents.
+In classical persistence, stable memory is hidden behind the abstraction of stable variables, which we will still need to maintain.
+This old implementation of stable variables stores all variables as a Candidish record of _stable_ fields, starting at stable memory address 0 with initial word encoding size (in bytes?) followed by contents.